ndp-software/test-pantry/README.md

 ## Define your Factory (or Factories)

-Create and export factories in a factory file near your tests:
+Create and export factories in a file near your tests:

 ```javascript
 // my-pantry.js